Khamsin

-Khamsin, chamsin or hamsin (خمسين DIN, meaning "fifty"), more commonly known in Egypt and Israel as khamaseen (خماسين ḫamāsīn, /arz/), is a dry, hot, sandy local wind affecting Egypt and the Levant; similar winds, blowing in other parts of North Africa, the Arabian Peninsula and the entire Mediterranean basin, have different local names, such as bad-i-sad-o-bist roz in Iran and Afghanistan, haboob in the Sudan, aajej in southern Morocco, ghibli in Tunis, harmattan in the western Maghreb, africo in Italy, sirocco (derived from the Arabic DIN, "eastern") which blows in winter over much of the Middle East, and simoom.
+Khamsin, chamsin or hamsin (خمسين DIN, meaning "fifty"), more commonly known in Egypt, Israel and Palestine as khamaseen (خماسين ḫamāsīn, /arz/), is a dry, hot, sandy local wind affecting Egypt and the Levant; similar winds, blowing in other parts of North Africa, the Arabian Peninsula and the entire Mediterranean basin, have different local names, such as bad-i-sad-o-bist roz in Iran and Afghanistan, haboob in the Sudan, aajej in southern Morocco, ghibli in Tunis, harmattan in the western Maghreb, africo in Italy, sirocco (derived from the Arabic DIN, "eastern") which blows in winter over much of the Middle East, and simoom.

 From the Arabic word for "fifty", these dry, sand-filled windstorms blow sporadically in Egypt typically after fifty days from the start of spring, hence the name.
-The term is also used in the southern Levant (Jordan, Israel), where the phenomenon takes a partly different form and blows both during spring and autumn.
+The term is also used in the southern Levant (Jordan, Israel, Palestine), where the phenomenon takes a partly different form and blows both during spring and autumn.

 When the storm passes over an area, lasting for several hours, it carries great quantities of sand and dust from the deserts, with a speed up to 140 kilometers per hour (87 mph; 76 knots), and the humidity in that area drops below 5%.
 Even in winter, the temperatures rise above 45 °C (113 °F) due to the storm.
 The sand storms are reported to have seriously impeded both Napoleon's military campaigns in Egypt as well as Allied-German fighting in North Africa in World War II.

 In the southern Levant it takes the shape of an oppressive weather front with hot temperatures, large quantities of dust impeding visibility, and strong winds during the night.
 In the Book of Exodus of the Hebrew Bible, the ruah kadim or "east wind" is the cause of the parting of the Red Sea.